-Helix Resources Limited (ASX: HLX) is delighted to provide the following exploration update which includes high-grade copper assays from its Canbelego Copper Joint Venture project - as outlined below and reported in further detail in the Technical Discussion section below.
-A schematic long section view is presented in Figure 1 to locate the drill holes referred to below.
+Helix Resources Limited (ASX: HLX) is delighted to provide the following exploration update which includes further high-grade copper assays from its emerging Canbelego Copper Joint Venture project (Helix 70% and Aeris Resources Ltd ASX.AIS 30%), located within the highly prospective Cobar copper basin in central NSW.

+The results outlined below confirm that, in addition to thick massive sulphides discovered in CANDD0021, the project has the capacity to host further high-grade mineralisation.
+A schematic long section view is presented in Figure 1 to outline the existing exploration conducted at the project.

-Copper Assays - have been received for intervals where geological estimates of copper sulphides (chalcopyrite) were reported previously1.
+Copper Assays - have been received for intervals where geological estimates of copper sulphides (chalcopyrite) were reported previously2.
+Please refer to Table 1 for detailed assay results.